• Skip to main content

 And though it’s true I’d have liked to have him around for ten, even fifteen more years if I really push what is unlikely yet holds the slightest possibility (don’t we all wish to maximize what we love?) it does not surprise me from a purely intellectual level that he didn’t make it past 90.

 In the end, it was his esophageal cancer that claimed him.
 Unleashed, it coursed through his body until he was unable to eat or drink any longer without excruciating pain.
-He made a very brave decision to die on his own terms, and refused all food and water.
+He made a very brave decision to die on his own terms and refused all food and water.
 Peacefully, and without pain, he stopped breathing at 2:00 AM Friday morning.
+It’s been a tough time for me and my family, but we are slowly getting through it.
+I’ve been looking at grave headstones to try and prepare for his funeral but there’s so much left to organize.
+I have already chosen the coffin but other than that I still can’t decide.
+I just want him to have a good send off.

 He made his choice.
 These innocent children had no choice.
 He lived his life; they will not get to experience life beyond Friday, December 14, 2012.